TessaL/MindfulPause/README.md

 Tools aren't good or bad inherently.
 Take a breath, and carry on.

 ## 4. Will this extension be on Chrome store eventually?
 I fully intend to.
-It takes time for Chrome to review and approve extensions, so I'm working on that.
+It takes time for Chrome to review and approve extensions.

+## 5. What's your next step for this extension?
+There are many directions to go to.
+Sky is the limit. 🙂

+## 6. I want to help.
+How do I get involved?
+Golly!
+I'm flattered.
+Email me at `litaoxi001 at gmail dot com` and let's grab a (virtual) coffee.